shalinijrs6/COMMUNICATION-NETWORKS/README.md

 4. Bluetooth range is:

 a) Short

 b) Very long

 c) Unlimited

 d) Global

 Answer: a

 # 18. Short Answer Questions

-What is Bluetooth?
+1.What is Bluetooth?

-What is pairing?
+2.What is pairing?

-Explain the working of this simulation.
+3.Explain the working of this simulation.

-What is the role of Bluetooth Speaker?
+4.What is the role of Bluetooth Speaker?

-Mention two applications.
+5.Mention two applications.

 # 19. Long Answer Questions

-Explain Bluetooth communication using Cisco Packet Tracer.
+1.Explain Bluetooth communication using Cisco Packet Tracer.

-Describe the working principle of Bluetooth pairing.
+2.Describe the working principle of Bluetooth pairing.

-Discuss advantages and disadvantages of Bluetooth.
+3.Discuss advantages and disadvantages of Bluetooth.

-Explain the output of Bluetooth Speaker simulation.
+4.Explain the output of Bluetooth Speaker simulation.

-Write real-time applications of Bluetooth communication.
+5.Write real-time applications of Bluetooth communication.